Applying to Mount Royal

 Final Admission will be offered based on the receipt and review of all final/official transcripts, including all previously completed high school and post-secondary course work.
 Once all the admission requirements for your program have been met, including specific course requirements, grades and admission averages plus any additional non-academic criteria such as interviews or portfolios, you will be notified of the outcome.

 Final official transcripts showing all the high school and post-secondary courses you have completed must be received by:

-Fall Semester: June 30 — official transcripts must be received by Aug.
+Fall Semester: June 30 (coursework must be completed) — official transcripts must be received by Aug.
 1

 Winter Semester: Aug.
-31 — official transcripts must be received by Dec.
+31 (coursework must be completed) — official transcripts must be received by Dec.
 1